Listed below are topics to assist you in planning your special event on city property. Each topic area includes:

 A Business Improvement Area (BIA) is an association of commercial property owners and tenants within a defined area who work in partnership with the City to create thriving, competitive, and safe business areas that attract shoppers, diners, tourists, and new businesses.

-Toronto has more than 80 BIAs across the city, representing over 45,000 businesses.
-Together, they generate over $25 million in funding towards street and sidewalk beautification, marketing and promotional campaigns, street festivals, clean street/graffiti-removal campaigns, and crime prevention strategies.
+Toronto has 83 BIAs across the city, representing over 45,000 members.
+Together, they generate millions in funding towards street and sidewalk beautification, marketing and promotional campaigns, street festivals, clean street/graffiti-removal campaigns, and crime prevention strategies.

 City of Toronto BIA Office